Are you zapped of motivation? Here are some tips that can help:

 - Build on successes.
 Start with making your bed.
 Okay, I imagine there is some groaning going on, but I am serious.
 We can use successfully accomplished small tasks to spur us to tackle bigger stuff (similar to a gratitude practice).

 - Exercise regularly.
 Activity isn’t just good for your physical well-being, it also improves your mental and emotional well-being.

 - Maintain good sleep hygiene.
 Try to go to bed at a consistent time and avoid electronic devices at least an hour before sleep.

 - Stick to a schedule.
 However, allow for time to shift between “focus” and unfocus”.
 For more on this see https://blacksheepcounselling.com/2017/12/focus-exhaustion-try-unfocusing/

 - Prepare for the next day.
 Okay, full geek-disclosure here: every night I prepare the morning coffee, put out the breakfast dishes, and any paperwork/materials I need to tackle the next day.
 I never leave the house rushed and I always eat a full breakfast (this starts my day with many mini-successes upon which I can continue to build on).

 - Write Lists.
 I realize that list writing isn’t for everyone, but I personally cannot imagine living without them.
 Crossing stuff off the list feels so good!

 - Keep your eye on the prize.
-Maintain reminders of what your goal is.
-In life we all have pay our dues to achieve our dream.
+Maintain reminders of what your goals are.
+In life we all have to pay our dues to achieve our dream.
 Don’t let the unpleasantness of the immediate scenario detract from your journey.
 Post motivation quotes or pictures in your home/office, create a visualization board, or engage in guided meditations to help you “big picture” your life.
-This can help you to recognize that many seemingly small steps lead you to your goal (yep, there’s something to be grateful for!)
+This can help you to recognize that many seemingly small steps lead you to your goal (yep, there is something to be grateful for!)